emekaorji/is-strictly-object/README.md

 [![Semantic Release][semantic-release-img]][semantic-release-url]
 [![Package Size][bundlephobia-img]][bundlephobia-url]

-> Checks if a value is strictly an object, not array, null or also not a Date object
+> Checks if a value is strictly an object, not array, not null or also not a Date object

 ## Install